Have you noticed your ball python is not eating?

-Because their health is greatly affected, it is important to identify if your ball python is experiencing stress quickly.
+Because their health is greatly affected, it is crucial to identify if your ball python is experiencing stress quickly.

 You will notice your ball python is stressed for several reasons, but the first tip-off will be a lack of appetite and a change in body language.

-A lack of appetite does not always mean they are stressed, but rather could be shedding their skin, so be sure you are checking for this possibility.
+A lack of appetite does not always mean they are stressed, but instead could be shedding their skin, so be sure you are checking for this possibility.

 Rubbing their nose against objects is another tell your snake might display if they are feeling the stress.

-When your ball python is feeling stressed, you might notice a change in their demeanor and become more aggressive by hissing or striking at their owner.
+When your ball python feels stressed, you might notice a change in their demeanor and become more aggressive by hissing or striking at their owner.

-All snakes are going to be a little bit different, and your snake might outwardly display their stress differently, so it is best to know your ball python.
+All snakes will be a little bit different, and your snake might outwardly display their stress differently, so it is best to know your ball python.